-In general, both the replacement and new athletic field lights for the BTA V Capital Levy Program projects would use high-efficiency LED floodlights to conserve energy.
-The LED floodlights would reduce the electrical energy load used for lighting by approximately 33% compared to floodlights that use metal halide lamps.
+In general, both the replacement and new athletic field lights for the BTA V Capital Levy Program projects would use high-efficiency LED field lights to conserve energy.
+The LED field lights would reduce the electrical energy load used for lighting by approximately 33% compared to field lights that use metal halide lamps.